thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Subject Public Key Info

-The subjectPublicKeyInfo structure indicates the algorithm and any associated parameters for the ECC public key.
+The subjectPublicKeyInfo field indicates the algorithm and any associated parameters for the ECC public key.
 This profile uses the id-ecPublicKey algorithm identifier for ECDSA signature keys, as defined and specified in
 {{!RFC5480}}.
 This specification assumes that devices supported one of the